tcltk/tcl/doc/markdown/binary.md

 This command provides facilities for manipulating binary data.
 The subcommand **binary format** creates a binary string from normal Tcl values.
 For example, given the values 16 and 22, on a 32-bit architecture, it might produce an 8-byte binary string consisting of two 4-byte integers, one for each of the numbers.
 The subcommand **binary scan**, does the opposite: it extracts data from a binary string and returns it as ordinary Tcl string values.
 The **binary encode** and **binary decode** subcommands convert binary data to or from string encodings such as base64 (used in MIME messages for example).

-Note that other operations on binary data, such as taking a subsequence of it, getting its length, or reinterpreting it as a string in some encoding, are done by other Tcl commands (respectively **string range**, **string length** and **encoding convertfrom** in the example cases).
+Note that other operations on binary data, such as taking a subsequence of it, getting its length, or reinterpreting it as a string in some encoding, are done by other Tcl commands (respectively [string range][string], [string length][string] and [encoding convertfrom][encoding] in the example cases).
 A binary string in Tcl is merely one where all the characters it contains are in the range \u0000-\u00FF.

 # Binary encode and decode